 Disaster Recovery Environment Available for US Region

 RSA maintains a disaster recovery environment for the Cloud Authentication Service.
 When the Cloud Authentication Service environment becomes unavailable for any reason, your deployment automatically switches to the disaster recovery environment.
 The disaster recovery environment is currently available for the US region.
-Make sure your environment can access the IP address specified in the Quick Setup Guide.
-You can download a guide from https://community.rsa.com/docs/DOC-75821 on RSA Link.
-To test access for your environment, see Test Access to Disaster Recovery Environment.
+RSA recommends that you test access to the disaster recovery environment before it is needed to ensure a smooth transition during unexpected downtime.
+For instructions, see Test Access to Disaster Recovery Environment.

 NGX-22022.
 Previously, when you used the Cloud Administration Console to add a SAML application, on the Connection Profile page, the Identity Provider URL field was not automatically populated if one identity router in the cluster was inactive.
 Now, if high availability is enabled for the cluster, the Identity Provider URL includes the load balancer name.
 If high availability is disabled, the URL includes the identity router hostname.

 NGX-21728.
 Previously, some blocks of user data were too large to be successfully synchronized to the Cloud Authentication Service.
 The service has been modified to accept larger blocks of user data, so this problem no longer occurs.

 NGX-21682.
 RSA SecurID Access has updated the list of country codes it supports for SMS Tokencode and Voice Tokencode authentication.

 NGX-21553.
 Previously, authentication failed after an administrator re-mapped identity source attributes after the initial mapping.
 This problem has been corrected and mapping changes are now handled as expected.